PeterEkwere/OddsAfrica-API/README.md

-## This repository contains code snippets for my arbbot
+## This repository contains code snippets for WagerBrain